Clay Tile Roof Staggered Cedar Shake Roof Tapersawn Cedar Shake Roof Concrete Tile Roof Roof Areas Asphalt Shingle Roof

 roofkey Roofing Guidelines for Clay and Concrete Tile

 2. Underlayment: An underlayment of two (2) plies (lapped 19") of ASTM D 226 Type II underlayment (commonly referred to as 30# base felt)is required.
-Other approved equal underlayments that are ASTM numbered may be used as long as they are also applied in the same two ply fashion.
+Other ICC-ES approved "Alternate" Underlayments may be used as long as they are also applied in the same two ply fashion.
 A single ply of ASTM D 6380 or D 3909 Class M mineral surfaced rolled roofing (commonly referred to as 90 pound granulated rolled roofing) may also be used as an alternative underlayment.
 An Ice and Water Membrane that complies with and is labeled ASTM D 1970 applied in single ply fashion may also be used as the underlayment.

 3. Vertical Battens: Vertical battens or risers of a minimum 3/8" thickness and made of cedar or decay resistant treated wood or other decay resistant materials are required under the horizontal battens and over the underlayment. (vertical battens are sometimes referred to as wood lath which is generally 1 1/2" wide and 4' long) The spacing depends on the size of the horizontal battens based on the total roof loads for deflection.
 (See manufacturer’s specifications.)